 d.
 Automobile Liability Insurance for owned and non-owned vehicles with combined single limits of coverage of not less than $1,000,000 per occurrence and in the aggregate.

 All insurance policies shall be cancelable only upon 30 days’ prior written notice to Buyer.
 Buyer shall be named as an additional insured on the Commercial General Liability Insurance and Automobile Liability Insurance policies.
-Prior to commencement of Seller’s Services and/or delivery of Products under this Agreement and upon renewal of required insurance, Seller shall provide Buyer with certificates of insurance from a reputable insurance company with a Best’s rating of A or an equivalent rating showing that the required coverage is in effect.
+Prior to commencement of delivery of Products under this Agreement and upon renewal of required insurance, Seller shall provide Buyer with certificates of insurance from a reputable insurance company with a Best’s rating of A or an equivalent rating showing that the required coverage is in effect.
 Seller shall require any subcontractors it uses to perform under this Agreement to carry the same insurance with the same limits of coverage as required of Seller.

 17. Termination for Cause.

-If Seller: (a) fails to timely deliver the Products and/or to perform properly any of the Services ; (b) otherwise defaults in the performance of any of its obligations hereunder and the default continues for five (5) calendar days; or (c) becomes insolvent, a trustee or receiver of Seller's business or assets is appointed, Seller makes an assignment for the benefit of creditors, or a petition in bankruptcy is filed by or against Seller, then in any such event set forth in subsections (a) – (c) above, Buyer, at its sole discretion, may terminate this Agreement effective immediately in whole or in part and any other agreement, order, confirmation, or terms of sale between the Parties, by written notice to Seller.
+If Seller: (a) fails to timely deliver the Products ; (b) otherwise defaults in the performance of any of its obligations hereunder and the default continues for five (5) calendar days; or (c) becomes insolvent, a trustee or receiver of Seller's business or assets is appointed, Seller makes an assignment for the benefit of creditors, or a petition in bankruptcy is filed by or against Seller, then in any such event set forth in subsections (a) – (c) above, Buyer, at its sole discretion, may terminate this Agreement effective immediately in whole or in part and any other agreement, order, confirmation, or terms of sale between the Parties, by written notice to Seller.
 Buyer shall have no liability or obligation whatsoever to Seller by reason of or resulting from such termination.